Acceptable Use Policy (AUP)

 Users must NOT:

-- Probe, scan, or test the vulnerability of the Sentine system or network without express written permission (e.g., sanctioned penetration testing).
+- probe, scan, or test the vulnerability of the duely system or network without express written permission (for example, sanctioned penetration testing);

-- Attempt to introduce viruses, trojans, worms, logic bombs, or other malicious material to the platform.
+- attempt to introduce viruses, trojans, worms, logic bombs, or other malicious material to the platform; or

-Note: Security researchers participating in Sentine's Vulnerability Disclosure Program (VDP), as described on our Security & Trust page, are exempt from this restriction when conducting responsible disclosure in accordance with VDP guidelines.
+Note: Security researchers participating in duely's Vulnerability Disclosure Program (VDP), as described on our Security and Trust page, are exempt from this restriction when conducting responsible disclosure in accordance with VDP guidelines.

 6. Consequences of Violation

-Violation of this Acceptable Use Policy is considered a material breach of the Master Subscription Agreement.
-Sentine reserves the right to:
+A violation of this Acceptable Use Policy is a material breach of the Master Subscription Agreement. duely may:

-- Immediately suspend or terminate the Firm's subscription.
+- immediately suspend or terminate the Firm's subscription; and

 7. Governing Law